KaiYan289/RLpapersnote/README.md

 130. GPT2 in huggingface is causal, and decision transformer is based on GPT2.
 It does not matter what padding action you are putting into the place where attention mask is 0.

+131. Remember that AWR's implementation has a weight clipping of 20, and it is normal that initially there are either weight 20 or 0.
+Also, AWR is quite sensitive to buffer size; buffer size too small (50K recommended) will make the algorithm overfit to the dataset.

 # Useful Linux Debugging Commands

 Checking CPU/cache config: lscpu